Philip Ó Ceallaigh: Style

 Ó Ceallaigh eschews the prevailing style of Irish short story writing in that his works are rarely set in Ireland, and instead are set in a variety of locations across the world, predominantly in Romania.
 His stories generally feature solitary men, with women playing more incidental roles.

 He has acknowledged being influenced in his writing style by Charles Bukowski, Anton Chekhov, Fyodor Dostoyevsky, Ernest Hemingway, Jack Kerouac, and Ivan Turgenev.

 Reception

 Eve Patten, in The Irish Times, praised his "ambitiousness with the short story shape", and "his break from the grip of ingrained Irish modes".

 Michel Faber, in The Guardian, described his control of tone, dialogue and narrative contour as "masterful".

 Awards and honours

 Hennessy Award for his first published work in 1998.

-Rooney Prize for Irish Literature, for his collection Notes from a Turkish Whorehouse in 2006.
+Winner of the Rooney Prize for Irish Literature, for his collection Notes from a Turkish Whorehouse in 2006.

 Notes from a Turkish Whorehouse won the 2006 Glen Dimplex New Writers' Award.

-His second collection, The Pleasant Light of Day was shortlisted for the Frank O'Connor International Short Story Award.
-He was the first Irish writer to receive this honour.